Build an App Like Uber

 What Happens When Rider Requests A Cab (Demand-Supply Match)

-Here’s an overview of what happens when a user requests a cab for going from point A to point B:
+Here’s an overview of what happens when a user requests a cab to go from point A to point B:

 • The supply server locates a nearby cab

-• A request is placed to cabs for allocation
+• A request is pushed to drivers for allocation.

 • After a period of time, the request is sent to another cab (if the initial request fails)